-• Part 1 - Brainstorming 5%
+- Part 1 Brainstorming 5%

-- Part 2 Media Integration Practice 5% - Part 3 Full Presentation 15%
+- Part 2 Media Integration Practice 0%

+- Part 3 Full Presentation 15%

-Interviews-15%
+Interviews-10%

 You will be given a list of difficult job interview questions.
-On your own time, practice your answers to these questions.
-In class, you will provide Dr. Livingstone with your resume and 3 questions you want to be asked.
-Dr. Livingstone will select 2 of the 3 questions.
+Choose two and practice your answers.
+In class, you will provide Dr. Gorelick with your resume and 3 questions from the list that you want to be asked.
+Dr. Gorelick will select 2 of the 3 questions.
 You have 5 minutes to answer the questions.
 These will be done LIVE in class.
 You will critique other students on their performances.

-World View (TED TALK) Presentation-20%
+World View Presentation-25%